isacben/monkeying-around/README.md

 2. Completed the design of the journey with bananas and checkpoints.
 3. Wired the bananas counter to the HUD.
 4. Reorganized the objects in the Main scene.

+#### Day 12 - Nov 16th, 2022

+1. Drew the platforms and added the sprite to the game.
+2. Started working on the timer.